exercism/cpp/README.md

 ## Adding an exercise

-Note: We are in the process of transitioning from using the Boost test suite to Catch, see [#233](https://github.com/exercism/cpp/issues/233).
-As such, we will not be taking any new exercises that use the Boost test suite.
-Please see one of the exercises that use Catch for examples on how that is setup.

-Additionally, any exercises submitted while that work is ongoing will not be a priority, so may take a while to review.

 Here is a list of things that need to be done to add an exercise to this track.

-1. Add the exercise under the exercises/ directory.
+1. Add the exercise under the `exercises/` directory.
-2. Create your test suite based on the canonical tests in the [problem specifications](https://github.com/exercism/problem-specifications) repo.
+2. Create your test suite based on the canonical tests in the [problem specifications](https://github.com/exercism/problem-specifications) repo, and add a comment at the top of the test suite noting the version of the test suite it implements.
-3. Create an example solution and name the files 'example.cpp' and 'example.h'.
+3. Create an example solution and name the files `example.cpp` and `example.h`. `example.cpp` is optional but encouraged.
 4. Add the test to the list in the root CMakeLists.txt file.
 5. Add the test to the config.json file.
 The [configlet](https://github.com/exercism/configlet) can help generate a unique UUID.
+You can download configlet using the script in `bin/fetch-configlet`.
 6. Use the [configlet](https://github.com/exercism/configlet) tool to generate the README for your exercise.
 7. Try to match the formatting used in the other tests as closely as possible.